achoclate/ZAWADI/zawadi/README.md

 ## Endpoints

-The base URL for your backend is: `http://localhost:3000`
+The base URL for backend is: `http://localhost:3000`